quattromani/childrenssafetyimmobilizer/index.md

 ~	Dad of 2 year old from Clovis, NM

-The Q is for single-patient use only to ensure compliance with infection prevention requirements and protocols.

 | ![Pediatric Position Holder & Immobilizer](/images/IMG_2127-min_832x.jpg)|

 > “My son was wiggling too much to allow the technologist to get good ultrasound pictures.
-After we applied the foam holder, the technologist was able to get clearer pictures.”
+After we put on the foam holder, the technologist was able to get clearer pictures.”

 ~	Mom of 16 month old from Hobbs, NM